OniroAI/Semantic-segmentation-with-MobileNetV3/README.md

 The same model but quantized after training may be downloaded via this [link](https://my.pcloud.com/publink/show?code=XZLcpLkZMIBz7TIOKG7gAwCxqNWGJLfpdsuy).

-*Note:* The model was trained with TF2.0, so, it cay contain some bugs as compared with the current TF version.
+*Note:* The model was trained with TF2.0, so, it may contain some bugs as compared with the current TF version.

+## Projects use the MobileNetV3-segm model implementation

+* Real-time CPU person segmentation in video calls: [repo](https://github.com/NikolasEnt/PersonMask_TFLite)